facundobatista/pyempaq/README.md

 After packing, the developer will distribute the packed file, final users will download/receive/get it, and execute it.

-To execute it, all that needs to be done is to run it using Python, which can be done from the command line (e.g. `python3 supergame.pyz`) or by doing double click from the file explorer in those systems that relate the `.pyz` extension to Python (e.g. Windows).
+In the **execution phase** all that needs to be done by the final user is to run it using Python, which can be done from the command line (e.g. `python3 supergame.pyz`) or by doing double click from the file explorer in those systems that relate the `.pyz` extension to Python (e.g. Windows).

 In this execution phase, the *unpacker* script put by PyEmpaq inside the packed file will be run, running the following steps: